srtlg/simh-ibm-1620/fortran/README.md

 `FO-003` is the compiler for paper tape

 `FO-005` is the pre-compiler for paper tape

+## What to do after the two compiler runs?

+You have to concatenate both paper tape, then you can run it, if you'd have a tape with the subroutines (seem to be mainly floating point functions).

 [^FORTRAN]: IBM System Reference Library, IBM 1620 FORTRAN (with FORMAT),